 When you publish the infographic, make sure to include a text box below it that houses the content of the infographic, like in the example below.
 Notice how at the end of the infographic it goes straight into showing the infographic in text form.

 Posting the content of the infographic below the infographic ensures that search engines will crawl the text.
-Since you’re using relevant keywords throughout the infographic, the search engines will pick up those keywords, and you’ll enjoy higher search engine rankings.
+Since you’re using relevant keywords throughout the infographic, the search engines will pick up those keywords, and you’ll enjoy higher search engine rankings for increased visibility.

 To further boost organic search engine rankings with an infographic, follow the tips shown below.